Food marketing: Criticism

 In recent years, food marketing has been criticised by professionals as being a major factor in contributing to childhood obesity.
-Nestle (2006) suggests that food marketing purposely targets children who are easily influenced at such a young age to eat high-sugar drinks and food with little nutritional benefit.
+In 2006, M Nestle suggested that food marketing purposely targets children who are easily influenced at such a young age to eat high-sugar drinks and food with little nutritional benefit.
 The fact that areas of food marketing are linked to obesity is concerning, as well as how easy it is to market to children and affect their food choices.
 Television and print media still stand as the traditional communication channels for food marketing, but other popular approaches are also more prevalent these days.
-These include the Internet, toys, packaging, video games, blockbuster films, character licensing of children's toys and celebrity advertising (McGinnis, Appleton Gootman, & Kraak, 2006).
+These include the Internet, toys, packaging, video games, blockbuster films, character licensing of children's toys and celebrity advertising.
 The employment of these food marketing strategies are growing, and are said to be partly responsible for swelling rates of childhood obesity.

 Product placement in children's films and television shows gives food marketers more power to get children familiar with their brand and to directly interact with this market segment.
-The power brands have through food marketing on television is significant because television audiences automatically are more enticed in an advertisement as it is playing in front of them, forming stronger predispositions for brands (Kline, 2010).
-Accusations come into play when this saturation happens as children are not equipped with adequate knowledge to make smart nutritional choices, and food marketing is therefore sometimes blamed for children's unhealthy lifestyles (Kline, 2010).
+The power brands have through food marketing on television is significant because television audiences automatically are more enticed in an advertisement as it is playing in front of them, forming stronger predispositions for brands.
+Accusations come into play when this saturation happens as children are not equipped with adequate knowledge to make smart nutritional choices, and food marketing is therefore sometimes blamed for children's unhealthy lifestyles.
 Children are a fast expanding market segment, firstly because they yield influence over their parents buying, but also because they are future consumers themselves.
 Food marketers capitalize on the fact most children trouble their parents for a product they have seen on television until they receive it, giving children high bargaining power.
-According to McGinnis et al. (2006), by the time children are two years old, the majority can identify brands in supermarkets and demand them by name.
+According to McGinnis et al. in 2006, by the time children are two years old, the majority can identify brands in supermarkets and demand them by name.
 It has been argued that marketers also portray some foods to children as exclusive only to them, implying children know better about their nutrition than their parents.
 This has in turn seen trends of children disregarding parental advice and taking it upon themselves to pick and choose what they eat.